 - Users of antacids or proton pump inhibitors

-- Users of diuretics and other drugs that affect electrolyte balance
+- Users of diuretics and other medications that affect electrolyte balance

-It is important to remember that a standard blood test for serum magnesium can often show normal values, even when the cells are lacking the mineral.
-Therefore, it is important to look at the whole picture, including dietary habits and any symptoms.
+It’s worth remembering that a standard serum magnesium blood test may show normal values even when cells are deficient.
+That’s why it’s important to consider the whole picture, including diet and symptoms.

 Foods high in magnesium

-Magnesium is found in all shades of nature – from green leaves to dark and rich colors.
-Leafy greens, which contain chlorophyll, are a natural source of magnesium, while whole grains, legumes, nuts, and seeds are great choices for boosting your daily health.
+Magnesium is found across nature’s palette — from leafy greens to dark, rich foods.
+Leafy greens, which contain chlorophyll, are a natural source of magnesium, while whole grains, legumes, nuts and seeds are excellent choices to boost your daily intake.

-Surprisingly, dark chocolate also provides a nice dose of minerals, and certain mineral waters can give you an extra loving boost.
+Surprisingly, dark chocolate also provides a nice portion of minerals, and certain mineral waters can give an extra boost.

-Here is a handy table that makes it easy to make healthy choices and enjoy the many benefits of magnesium in your diet:
+Here’s a clear table to help you make healthy choices and enjoy the many magnesium benefits in your diet:

 |